-115. Subway is a large chain of franchise sandwich shops.
-Marcia owns three Subway stores in a probation.

-A. She should give bonuses to the managers of Stores 1 and 2 and put the Store 3 manager on

-B. She should ignore the sales data; this is not an appropriate marketing metric.

-C. She should give each manager a raise, tied to the store results.

-D. She should review at least ten years of sales data about her stores' performance before making a decision.

-E. She should seek more information about why the stores had different results before making a decision.
+- 109. Subway is a large chain of franchise sandwich shops.
+Marcia owns three Subway stores in a large city.
+At the end of the year, she notes that sales rose from 2 to 5 percent over last year's sales at Stores 1 and 2, but fell 2 percent at Store 3.
+Based on this information, which of the following is the best course of action as to how Marcia should reward (or punish) her store managers? - A. She should give bonuses to the managers of Stores 1 and 2, and put the Store 3 manager on probation. - B. She should ignore the sales data; they are not an appropriate marketing metric. - C. She should give each manager a raise, tied to the store results. - D. She should review at least 10 years of sales data about her stores' performance before making a decision. - E. She should seek more information about why the stores had different results before making a decision.

-There could be a reason one store performed more poorly than the others that is outside the store manager's control.
+There could be a reason why one store performed more poorly than the others that is outside the store manager's control.
 For example, perhaps it is located in a shopping center that has lost tenants and has several empty storefronts.
 The shopping center would probably experience reduced traffic, which would likely hurt sales at the Subway shop.